aumouvantsillage/guillaume.baierouge.fr/src/2014-08-08-fxos-gribouille.md

 This small study raises a few questions:

 * First of all, in both tested versions of Firefox, why is the canvas backend so bad compared to SVG?
-  A quick experiment with the Chrome browser on the Nexus 7 shows that canvas is the fastest backend in that browser!
+  With the Chrome browser on the Nexus 7, canvas is the fastest backend!
 * Can we make Firefox OS handle touch events during repaints, as Firefox for Android seems to do?
 * Is it a hardware or software issue?
 I wish I could make comparisons with Firefox OS running on another device.
 * Are there parameters that we can tune to benefit from hardware acceleration on the Flatfish?